MaccccD/HexSoftwares_DesignLandingPage/README.md

 -Incorporate elements like hero images, testimonials, and product features to optimize for conversions.

+My Approach :
+To begin the design process, I first decided on the product.
+I chose to create a landing page for a pair of hi-fi wireless headphones.
+These headphones are sold by Nirvana Music Store, an online platform that specializes in music and audio products, offering customers extraordinary listening experiences.
+As headphones are the store's primary product, they became the focus of this project.
+Feel free to explore the overall project!

 As a bonus, I decided to add an actual webpage for my product.
 Upon loading this webpage, the landing page made using basic HTML, CSS & JavaScript would show.